jaydevklein/IBM_Watson/README.md

 To run the Speech to text script:
 `node speech_to_text.js`

-To run the Transcribe a WAV file:
+To run the Transcribe a WAV file script:
 Place a wav file in the resources folder named speech.wav
 `transcribe_wav.js`